como-hacer-segura-raspberry-pi

 Change the Username

 Changing the password is absolutely essential.
-But it’s even better if we add our own user and completely remove the pi user.
+On older installations, it was also advisable to add our own user and completely remove the pi user.

 It will add a bit of complexity for you because many tutorials use the pi user as a reference.
 But it adds a new layer of security.